 How Lexi Sutter’s Nursing Journey Bumped into Rejection

 I applied to the University of Illinois, a widely-respected college basically in my backyard.
-The choice felt like a safe bet and fairly common; and so would be my major: Nursing.
+The choice felt like a safe bet, and relatively common, and so would be my major: Nursing.

 Then, in February of 2008, my all-too-predictable, self-proclaimed goals and dreams came to a screeching halt when the University of Illinois responded with “application denied.”